aptech/docs/docs/CR-savestruct.rst

 Remarks
 -------

-The file on the disk will be given a *.fsr* extension
+The file on the disk will be given a :file:`.fsr` extension

 Examples